Troilus Gold (TSE:TLG) Hits New 52-Week High – Here’s Why

 Troilus Gold Corp.
-(TSE:TLG – Get Free Report) hit a new 52-week high during mid-day trading on Friday .
-The company traded as high as C$2.23 and last traded at C$2.20, with a volume of 91762 shares changing hands.
-The stock had previously closed at C$2.18.
+(TSE:TLG – Get Free Report)’s share price reached a new 52-week high on Thursday .
+The company traded as high as C$2.33 and last traded at C$2.26, with a volume of 1885347 shares trading hands.
+The stock had previously closed at C$2.28.

-Separately, Cormark raised shares of Troilus Gold from a “moderate buy” rating to a “strong-buy” rating in a research report on Monday, November 3rd.
-One investment analyst has rated the stock with a Strong Buy rating, According to MarketBeat.com, the company has a consensus rating of “Strong Buy”.
+Separately, Cormark raised Troilus Gold from a “moderate buy” rating to a “strong-buy” rating in a research report on Monday, November 3rd.
+One analyst has rated the stock with a Strong Buy rating, According to MarketBeat, the stock has an average rating of “Strong Buy”.

-Troilus Gold (TSE:TLG – Get Free Report) last released its quarterly earnings results on Thursday, December 4th.
+Troilus Gold (TSE:TLG – Get Free Report) last announced its quarterly earnings results on Thursday, December 4th.
 The company reported C$0.04 earnings per share for the quarter.

 Troilus Gold Corp is a Toronto-based, Quebec focused, advanced stage exploration and early-development company.
 It is focused on the mineral expansion and potential mine re-start of the former gold and copper Troilus mine.
 The Troilus property [approximately 83,385-hectare] is located Northeast of the Val-d’Or district, within the Frotet-Evans Greenstone Belt in Quebec, Canada.